2026 Ford Escape Buying Guide: Specs, Fuel Economy, Interior Space

 Technology and Connectivity

-Technology features are expected to include the SYNC 4 infotainment system with an 8-inch touchscreen as standard, providing clear graphics and responsive touch controls.
-Higher trims should continue offering an available 13.2-inch display that dominates the dashboard and provides enhanced functionality.
+Technology features are expected to include the standard SYNC 4 infotainment system with an 8-inch touchscreen, providing clear graphics and responsive touch controls.
+Higher trims should continue offering a 13.2-inch display that dominates the dashboard and provides enhanced functionality.
 Wireless Apple CarPlay and Android Auto compatibility should remain standard across the lineup, eliminating the need for charging cables during short trips around Barrie.

 The available 360-degree camera system helps with parking in tight spaces, while the panoramic Vista Roof with power shade creates an open feeling in the cabin during Ontario's beautiful summer months.